 Joining him on stage will be Pretty Things guitarist Dick Taylor, who played bass in the original line-up of The Rolling Stones at The Ealing Club.

-Live music is seldom staged at the venue these days and one of few reminders of the Ealing Club’s illustrious history is a blue plaque unveiled on 17 March 2012 – exactly 50 years’ after its historic opening night.
+Though still an active venue, live Blues is seldom staged at the venue these days and one of few reminders of the Ealing Club’s illustrious history is a blue plaque unveiled on 17 March 2012 – exactly 50 years’ after its historic opening night.

 Suburban Steps’ Executive-producer Alistair Young hopes the film will help revive interest in Ealing’s rich musical heritage, which includes the legendary amp makers Marshall, originally based in nearby Hanwell.